Skip to content

 Frequently Asked Questions

 Tier matters.
-Major festivals (Glastonbury, Reading, Latitude): you need a booking agent and reasonable streaming numbers.
-Mid-tier: contact the head booker or stage programmer with EPK, recent live videos, and a clear pitch — ideally with a routing context (already touring, supporting another act).
+Major festivals: you need a booking agent and reasonable streaming numbers.
+Mid-tier: contact the head booker or stage programmer with EPK, recent live videos, and a clear pitch.
 Small grassroots festivals: direct contact 4–10 weeks ahead, EPK + Spotify link is usually enough.
-Edinburgh Fringe: book a venue slot directly, not through a festival programmer.
+Edinburgh Fringe: book a venue slot directly.
 The best preparation: tight 30–45 minute live set, clear tech rider, professional EPK with a pinned video.
+Set up your GigXchange artist profile as your live EPK — it's free and includes audio, video, and reviews.

 Mid-tier festivals (1,000–10,000 attendees): book 3–6 months ahead — your headliner should be locked 6 months out, mid-bill 4 months, small-stage acts 6–10 weeks.
 Small grassroots festivals: 6–10 weeks across the board.
 Major festivals (15,000+): you're working with agents 6–11 months ahead.
 Last-minute pull-out cover happens across all tiers — having a B-list of available on short notice acts is essential.